 - Wernicke-Korsakoff syndrome: This condition occurs due to a long-term deficiency of vitamin B1 or thiamine.
 It is most common in those who abuse alcohol.
 The chief symptom is severely impaired memory.

-Dementia with Lewy bodies and Parkinson's disease dementia are similar in that they both cause Lewy bodies to form.
-However, the way the Lewy bodies form in Parkinson's disease dementia appears different to those formed in Lewy body dementia.
+However, whether the disease causes Lewy bodies or if Lewy bodies cause the disease symptoms is unclear.
+Researchers also believe that the way the Lewy bodies form in Parkinson's disease dementia is different from those in Lewy body dementia.